pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

     {
         "code": 8005,
         "error": "Write Conflict, txnStartTS is stale",
-        "message": "Transactions in TiDB encounter write conflicts.", "workaround": "Check whether `tidb_disable_txn_auto_retry` is set to `on`.
+        "description": "Transactions in TiDB encounter write conflicts.", "workaround": "Check whether `tidb_disable_txn_auto_retry` is set to `on`.
 If so, set it to `off`; if it is already `off`, increase the value of `tidb_retry_limit` until the error no longer occurs."
     },
     {
         "code": 9005,
         "error": "Region is unavailable",
-        "message": "A certain Raft Group is not available, such as the number of replicas is not enough.\nThis error usually occurs when the TiKV server is busy or the TiKV node is down.", "workaround": "Check the status, monitoring data and log of the TiKV server."
+        "description": "A certain Raft Group is not available, such as the number of replicas is not enough.\nThis error usually occurs when the TiKV server is busy or the TiKV node is down.", "workaround": "Check the status, monitoring data and log of the TiKV server."
     }
 ]